-- Building uses shall be in accordance with Diagram A and the Regulatory Plan - Buildings shall orient to the street. - 3.
-Building uses shall be identifiable from adjacent streets. - The main building entrance shall be along the primary street frontage. - Entrances other than the main building entrance shall be permitted along secondary street frontages and pascos. - 6.
+- 1. Building uses shall be in accordance with Diagram A and the Regulatory Plan - 2.
+Buildings shall orient to the street. - 3.
+Building uses shall be identifiable from adjacent streets. - 4.
+The main building entrance shall be along the primary street - 5.
+Entrances other than the main building entrance shall be permitted along secondary street frontages and paseos. - 6.
 Deviations from Development Standards: Refer to Chapter 7.

-- 1. All services shall be accessed from a designated alley. - Garbage collection shall be provided within a fenced area, and shall not be visible from streets, pascos or parking areas.
+- 1. All services shall be accessed from a designated alley. - 2.
+Garbage collection shall be provided within a fenced area, and shall not be visible from streets, pascos or parking areas.